ata6502/WbsAlgorithms/README.md

 # References

 Below, there is a list of sources used to create the C# code.
-The names in brackets indicate a comment in the code that references to a particular source.
+The names in brackets indicate a comment in the code that references a particular source.
 For example, for excercises from the Robert Sedgewick's book "Algorithms" search for the comment ``[Sedgewick]``.

 - ``[Sedgewick]`` "Algorithms" 4th edition - Robert Sedgewick and Kevin Wayne, Addison-Wesley 2011